Kong Alternatives

 Can Zuplo handle production traffic at high volume?

 Yes for moderate scale via Cloudflare Workers underneath.
-Workers handle billions of requests across the Cloudflare network.
-Zuplo at the Pro tier covers most production workloads (the per-1K-call pricing is the practical ceiling, not the runtime).
-For extreme scale (10B+ calls per month), Zuplo Enterprise with self-hosted option fits.
-For typical production APIs (1M-100M calls per month), Zuplo Pro is right-sized.
+Workers handle billions of requests across the Cloudflare network without operator intervention.
+Pro covers most production workloads up to a point; the per-1K-call overage rate above quota is the practical ceiling, not the runtime itself.
+For 10B+ calls per month, Zuplo Business or Enterprise with dedicated infrastructure fits.
+For typical production APIs in the 1M-100M monthly range, Pro is right-sized, and the named Blockdaemon switch case validates the production posture.

 SE